-Championed By Saudi Arabia, The DCO Launches The First Global Genai Center Of Excellence
+Championed by Saudi Arabia, the DCO launches the first global GenAi Center of Excellence

 Date

-(MENAFN- AETOSWire) The Digital Cooperation Organization (DCO) announced today at the Global AI Summit in Riyadh the launch of its Generative AI (GenAI) Center of Excellence (CoE) initiative.
+(MENAFN- APCO Worldwide) Riyadh, Saudi Arabia – September 10, 2024 – The Digital Cooperation Organization (DCO) announced today at the Global AI Summit in Riyadh the launch of its Generative AI (GenAI) Center of Excellence (CoE) initiative.
 This groundbreaking initiative is designed to transform the role of DCO Member States to become key innovators in the global GenAI arena by fostering collaboration, and promoting sustainable and inclusive growth.

 Key benefits of the GenAI CoE initiative include promoting inclusive collaboration among governments, private sectors, and academia, ensuring all member states can participate in the GenAI revolution, in addition to catalyzing innovation in Member States by transforming them into creators of GenAI solutions, building local capacity, increasing intellectual property and driving innovation.